Duffew/debt-deliverance/README.md

     *Form and links sections on screen sizes above 768px*

 + **Metaphor Images** - Depending on the screen size used, users will see either one or two metaphor images.
 On mobile screens and others up to 768px, the image behind the form is that of a garden path ascending some steps (as seen above).
 The image behind the links section is that of a hand holding a seedling (also see above).
 On screens above 768px, only the seedling image is displayed.
 Both images are in keeping with the Garden theme.
-The path represents 'next steps' for the user - sign-up for our newsletter and continue your debt-free journey with us.
+The path represents 'next steps' for the user - sign up for our newsletter and continue your debt-free journey with us.
 The seedling represents new personal growth which can be nurtured using the links provided.

 ## Development Steps
 The website was developed using a mobile-first approach coupled with the five planes of User Centred Design (UCD).

-The sections below detail the five planes on UCD and how they were applied within the Debt Deliverance Website development process.
+The sections below detail the five planes of UCD and how they were applied within the Debt Deliverance Website development process.

 ### Strategy
 As part of the Strategy plane, I began by trying to get some broad answers to the following questions: